Azdaroth/Azdaroth.github.io/source/_posts/2018-02-25-rails-quick-tips-temporarily-disabling-touching-with-activerecord-dot-no-touching.markdown

 ---
 layout: post
 title: "Rails Quick Tips: Temporarily Disabling Touching with ActiveRecord.no_touching"
-date: 2018-02-25 22:00
+date: 2018-02-25 20:00
 comments: true
 categories: [Rails, Database, ActiveRecord, Quick Tips]
 ---

 **Touching** **ActiveRecord models** is quite a common thing in most of the **Rails applications**, especially useful for cache invalidation.
-By default, it updates `updated_at` timestamp with the current time, Here's the most typical example of using [`touch`](https://apidock.com/rails/ActiveRecord/Persistence/touch) in a model:
+By default, it updates `updated_at` timestamp with the current time, Here's a typical example of using [touch](https://apidock.com/rails/ActiveRecord/Persistence/touch) in a model:

 ``` ruby
 # app/models/photo.rb